arturhoo/Como-nos-Sentimos/readme.md

 It consists of a system that collects tweets filled with feelings in the Portuguese language, processes them, store and visualize the result in a joyful but yet informative and relevant visualization.
-What you see here is the source code just for the visualization.

 The whole project was heavily inspired by http://wefeelfine.org by Jonathan Harris and Sep Kamvar.